hqf1996/Approximate-Aggregate-Queries-on-KGs/README.md

 Output

-For our method, it will output the following statistical results and running time, here is the output of the above query example:
+For our method, it will output the following statistical results and running time.
+Here is the output of the above query example:

 ```
 Ground-truth : 124